What makes Glacier Raft Company unique?

 We are the only company on the Kicking Horse River to also film HD video of each rafting trip every day!
 Our guides are equipped with GoPro cameras and they shoot video from the front and back of the rafts to capture both vantage points.

-You can view your photos and video back at our base at the end of the trip, and dvd discs are available to purchase for those who are interested.
+You can view your photos and video back at our base at the end of the trip, and USB sticks are available to purchase for those who are interested.

 Can we bring cameras and other personal belongings in the raft?